 The Foundation measures securities at fair value.
-Alternative investments are valued using the most recent valuation available by the respective external fund manager.
-The fair value of certain alternative investments, such as the limited partnerships, are recorded at net asset value (NAV), as a practical expedient based on the most recent valuations provided by external investment managers, adjusted for cash receipts and disbursements through June 30.
+The fair value of alternative investments, such as the limited partnerships, real estate partnerships and hedge funds are recorded at net asset value (NAV), as a practical expedient based on the most recent valuations (generally as of March 31) provided by external investment managers, adjusted for cash receipts and disbursements through June 30.
 The Foundation compares this carrying value to the June 30 investment statements provided by the external investment managers and believes the carrying value of these financial instruments is a reasonable estimate of fair value.
 Other investments are valued at the lower of cost (or fair value at time of donation, if acquired by contribution) or fair value.
 Investment return includes dividend, interest and other investment income; realized and unrealized gains and losses on investments carried at fair value; and realized gains and losses on other investments, less external and direct internal investment expenses.